Dzierzan/OpenSA/README.md

 # Swarm Assault assets status

 This project does not include any libre assets.
-It still requires vanilla Swarm Assault.
+It still requires original Swarm Assault.
 The game itself hasn't been sold for more than 20 years, the developers are unreachable and the last publisher Mountain King Studios confirmed they do not possess the IP nor they have any contact to the original developers.
 It's safe to assume the game is abandonware.
-For this reason, when you launch OpenSA project for the first time, the assets will be downloaded and only assets.
-No exe files, so the vanilla game cannot be run.
+For this reason, when you launch OpenSA for the first time, the assets will be downloaded and only assets.
+No exe files, so the original game cannot be run.

 # Legal disclaimers